Margaret C. Anderson: 1924, France

 Anderson and Heap adopted the two sons of Anderson's ailing sister, Lois.
-They brought Lois and sons Tom and Arthur "Fritz" Peters to Prieuré in June 1924.
+They brought Lois and her sons, Tom and Arthur "Fritz" Peters, to Prieuré in June 1924.
 After they returned to New York in 1925, the two boys were taken in by Alice B. Toklas and Gertrude Stein.

+In 1929, Solita Solano had an affair with Anderson, who had come to Paris with her lover, the French singer Georgette Leblanc.
+The affair lasted several years, though Anderson remained living with Leblanc.

+In 1929, Anderson and Heap separated.
+That year, Heap put out the final issue of The Little Review, edited at Hotel St. Germain-Des-Pres, 36 rue Bonaparte, Paris.
+Afterward, Heap moved to England.

+In 1935, Jane Heap moved to London, where Heap led Gurdjieff study groups until her death in 1964.

+Anderson got to know Elizabeth Jenks Clark through Solita Solano after Clark returned to the US.
+Clark and Solano became Anderson's closest friends, although Anderson had in the meantime fallen in love with Dorothy Caruso, widow of the singer Enrico Caruso.

-Later, Anderson moved to Le Cannet on the French Riviera, to live in "le phare de Tancarville", a lighthouse, for many years with the French singer Georgette Leblanc and Lois and her daughter Linda Card.
+Later, Anderson moved to Le Cannet on the French Riviera (Cannes), to live in "le phare de Tancarville", a lighthouse.
+She lived there for many years with Georgette Leblanc, her sister Lois and Lois's daughter Linda Card.

-The final issue of The Little Review was edited at Hotel St. Germain-Des-Pres, 36 rue Bonaparte, Paris.